risgk/digital-synth-pra32-u2/PRA32-U2-Change-History.md

 ## Digital Synth PRA32-U2 Change History

 - v1.3.1 (2025-??-??):
+    - PRA32-U2 with Panel: Make SW0 non-omittable; Add SW4 and SW5 as Reserved
     - PRA32-U2 with Panel: Add an example of construction using a universal PCB
     - Tested with Arduino-Pico version 5.1.0
 - v1.3.0 (2025-09-23):